-Lizard is a domain-specific language to define hardware behaviour.
-It is intened to run on embedded systems which are connected to motor controllers, sensors etc. Most of the time it is used in combination with a higher level engine like ROS or RoSys.
-You can think of the microcontroller as the machine's lizard brain which ensures basic safety and performs all time critical actions.
+Lizard is a domain-specific language to define hardware behavior.
+It is intended to run on embedded systems which are connected to motor controllers, sensors etc. Most of the time it is used in combination with a higher level engine like ROS or RoSys.
+You can think of the microcontroller as the machine's lizard brain which ensures basic safety and performs all time-critical actions.

-- Shell-like input/output over serial to ease the development.
+- Shell-like input and output over serial communication to ease the development

-- Quick and ressource efficient execution on embedded hardware.
+- Quick and resource-efficient execution on embedded hardware

 - Safety conditions that are checked continuously